SirElkinator/Punch-Clock/README.md

 Information:

 This project is designed to implement a punch clock for a company, with the idea of eventually connecting it to several terminals across a building and making an interface to simplify the process for employees.
 This was created for a Software Engineering I course by a team consisting of the following members: Chase Sparks, Richard Arredondo, Andrew Reese, Benjamin Baker and in the role of ScrumMaster Raushaod Merritt.
-The class was instructed by Jay Snellen and this project served as a final project for the course, taking about 2 months to create.
+The class was instructed by Jay Snellen and this project served as a final project for the course, taking about two months to create.
 The class was set up to develop and instill several different programming skills in the students.
 In the creation of this software the agile method of Scrum was applied, with four sprints consisting of two weeks apiece.
 GitHub and Git were used for source control, and SQL was used as a database to hold the punches with the program MySQL.
 The project is written in Java and was worked on in the IDE NetBeans.

 TESTS